Abhi9shinde/Tech-Titans/README.md

     * Shared cup program with smart tracking and rewards for sustainable choices.
     * Foster community engagement and incentivize sustainable behavior.
     * Reward points system, community achievements, and impact tracking.

+# License
+## This project is licensed under the MIT License – see the LICENSE file for details.